kore4lyf/cssAnimation/cssAnimation101.md

 ### More than words alone
 - Animation can convey information efficiently and grab attention (Communication).
 - Movement in our designs gives us a more powerful way to communicate.
-- ubtle and appropriate animation can add appeal to our designs and credibility to our work.
+- Subtle and appropriate animation can add appeal to our designs and credibility to our work.
 - We’re very good at spotting movement.
 This is something we have evolved to do.
 Adding a little animation here and there can introduce some of that “illusion of life” in a very subtle way.

 ### What is animation on the web?